Mara Reyes: Career

 In 1997, Reyes attempted to join a new series, the Mustang Series, finishing in fifth place in her first race.
 Unfortunately, due to lack of sponsorship, she was forced to withdraw from the series, but she continued in the Neon Series.
 In that series she won one race and finished second in another, with an overall tenth-place finish in the annual standings.
 She also finished in fourth place in the final Truck Series Standings.
-In 1998 she participated in four different series: Neon, Mustang, Truck and Formula Mexico (old skip barber's formulas).
+In 1998 she participated in four different series: Neon, Mustang, Truck and Formula Mexico.
 She finished in second in the overall standings in the truck series, being presented with the Scudería Rodríguez Award; she took seventh in the Fórmula México Championship, and ninth overall in the Mustang Series.
 She was the only woman who took part in all these Series.
 She would repeat her second-place finish in the Truck Series in 1999, and improved to eighth place in the Mustang Series, where she took a second-place finish in the last race of the year.
 She was received several awards during the year: the "Press Award" from Ford Motor Company; the "Best Female Driver Award" from the Scudería Rodríguez Foundation; and Hidalgo Government gave her the "Sportswoman of the Year" Award.

 2000 saw Reyes traveling to Phoenix, Arizona to take part in Bondurant's Racing School.
 She would join the Autofin Team in the Mustang Series, improving to a fifth-place finish in the overall standings.
 She would also win the championship in the Trucks Series, as a member of the Continental Tires Team.
 She would repeat her Truck Series Championship the following year, in 2001. she participated in Dodge Pick-Ups Series, where she finished in second place; and took a fifth place in the Ford Mustangs Series.
 The Scudería Rodríguez Organization gave her the "Best Driver of the Year Award".
 2002 would see her finish third in the Dodge Pick-Ups Series and a top ten finish in the Mustang Series.
 However, 2003 was a disappointment for her, once again due to a lack of sponsorship.
 While she finished well, she only participated in 3 races during the course of the year, being in third place when she withdrew.